-- Expands the FLDS' duties; - Provides that the state chief information officer (CIO), in consultation with the Secretary of DMS, must designate a state chief technology officer and specifies the position's responsibilities; - Requires the FLDS to create guidelines for and ensure independent project oversight on all state agency IT projects of \$25 million or more (up from \$10 million in current law); - Deletes the requirement that the FLDS conduct annual assessments of state agencies to determine compliance with the DMS' IT standards and guidelines; - Requires state agency information security managers to ensure compliance with cybersecurity governance and the state enterprise security program and incident response plan; - Shortens the timeframe in which state agencies must report ransomware and cybersecurity incidents, and applies this notification requirement to all such incidents, regardless of severity level;

-Removes the Florida Department of Law Enforcement's (FDLE) Cybercrime Office from the parties that must receive immediate notification of ransomware and cybersecurity incidents, instead requiring notification to the only the DMS' Cybersecurity Operations Center (CSOC).
+- Expands the FLDS' duties; - Provides that the state chief information officer (CIO), in consultation with the Secretary of DMS, must designate a state chief technology officer and specifies the position's responsibilities; - Requires the FLDS to create guidelines for and ensure independent project oversight on all state agency IT projects of \$25 million or more (up from \$10 million in current law); - Deletes the requirement that the FLDS conduct annual assessments of state agencies to determine compliance with the DMS' IT standards and guidelines; - Requires state agencies to designate a chief information security officer to integrate the agency's technical and operational cybersecurity efforts with Cybersecurity Operations Center (CSOC).
+These CISOs will be administratively housed within the individual agency, but will report to the state CIO within the FLDS; - Shortens the timeframe in which state agencies must report ransomware and cybersecurity incidents, and applies this notification requirement to all such incidents, regardless of severity level; - Removes the Florida Department of Law Enforcement's (FDLE) Cybercrime Office from the parties that must receive immediate notification of ransomware and cybersecurity incidents, instead requiring notification to the only the DMS' CSOC.
 The CSOC must then immediately notify the FDLE cybercrime office of such notifications from state agencies, and the Cybercrime Office and the local sheriff for notifications from local governments;

-- Requires the CSOC to immediately notify the state the CIO and the state cyber security information officer of a reported incident; - Authorizes the DMS to brief legislative committees that are responsible for cybersecurity policy on cybersecurity matters in a closed setting; - Allows a legislator who serves on a committee that is responsible for cybersecurity policy to attend the Cybersecurity Advisory Council (CAC) meetings, including those portions that are closed to the Sunshine; - Permits the DMS to exercise authority to obtain immediate access to public or private infrastructure that hosts agency data, and to direct measures to assess, monitor, and safeguard that data; - Requires that one of the three representatives on the CAC from the critical infrastructure sectors must be from a utility provider and requires that one of the members of the CAC is a representative from a local government; and - Revises the mission, goals, and responsibilities of the Florida Center for Cybersecurity.
+• Requires CSOC to immediately notify the state CIO and the state cyber security information officer of a reported incident;

+- Classifies certain IT security personnel as selected exempt, allowing the DMS to set their benefits and pay within applicable rules; - Authorizes the DMS to brief legislative committees that are responsible for cybersecurity policy on cybersecurity matters in a closed setting; - Allows a legislator who serves on a committee that is responsible for cybersecurity policy to attend Cybersecurity Advisory Council (CAC) meetings, including those portions that are closed to the Sunshine; - Permits the DMS to exercise authority to obtain immediate access to public or private infrastructure that hosts agency data, and to direct measures to assess, monitor, and safeguard that data; and - Requires that one of the three representatives on the CAC from the critical infrastructure sectors must be from a utility provider and requires that one of the members of the CAC is a representative from a local government.

-The bill may significantly increase state expenditures relating to new data governance duties assigned to the FLDS and the DMS and additional authorities assigned to the FLDS and the Florida Center for Cybersecurity.
-See Section V., Fiscal Impact Statement.
+The bill may increase state expenditures relating to new positions within and duties assigned to the FLDS and the DMS, and to additional authorities assigned to the FLDS.